 The Company believes the most significant accounting judgment made by management is its estimate of claims and claim expense reserves.
 Claims and claim expense reserves represent estimates, including actuarial and statistical projections at a given point in time, of the ultimate settlement and administration costs for unpaid claims and claim expenses arising from reinsurance contracts the Company assumes.
 The Company's reserve for claims and claim expense are a combination of case reserves, additional case reserves ("ACR") and incurred but not reported losses and incurred but not enough reported losses (collectively referred to as "IBNR") as reported to the Company by ceding companies.
 Case reserves are losses reported to the Company by ceding companies, but which have not yet been paid.
-If deemed necessary and in certain situations, the Company establishes ACR which represents the Company's estimated by the ceding company as of that date or within the IBNR.
+If deemed necessary and in certain situations, the Company establishes ACR which represents the Company's estimate for claims related to specific contracts which the Company believes may not be adequately estimated by the ceding company as of that date or within the IBNR.
 The Company establishes IBNR using actuarial techniques and expert judgement to represent the anticipated cost of claims which have not been reported to the Company yet, or where the Company anticipates increased reporting.